katzer/cordova-plugin-local-notifications/README.md

 - [bugfix:] `cancel` on iOS did not work do to wrong param type.
 - [enhancement:] `cancel` & `cancelAll` remove the notification(s) from notification center as well on Android.
 - [bugfix:] Missing background callback on Android.
+- [bugfix:] Android notification is not shown when the app is not running.

 #### Version 0.6.0 (16.11.2013)
 - Added WP8 support<br>